bolgebrygg/MalenoV/README.md

 •	MalenoV reads standard 3D SEGY seismic and performs a 3D neural network architecture of choice on a given set of classification data points (facies annotation /supervision).
 It then uses the learned weights and filters of the neural network to classify seismic at any other location in the seismic cube into the facies classes that have been previously been defined by the user.
 Finally the facies classification is written out as a SEGY cube with the same dimensions as the input cube.

-The tool reads can handle n seismic input cubes (offest stacks, 4D data, attributes, etc) and n number of training sets.
+The tool reads can handle n seismic input cubes (offest stacks, 4D data, attributes, etc) and n number of facies training datasets.
 The more input seismic cubes are trained / classified  simultaneously the more memory is needed and the slower training /classification will be (linear scaling).

 •	MalenoV was created as part of the Summer project of Charles Rutherford Ildstad in ConocoPhillips in July 2017.

 •	The tool was inspired by the work of Anders U. Waldeland who showed at that he was successfully classifying the seismic facies of salt using 3D convolutional networks (http://earthdoc.eage.org/publication/publicationdetails/?publication=88635).

-•	Currently a 5 layer basic 3D convolutional network is implemented but this can be changed by the users at liberty
+•	Currently a 5 layer basic 3D convolutional network is implemented but this can be changed by the users at liberty.

 •	This tool is essentially an I/O function for machine learning with seismic.
-Better neural architectures for AVO, rock property prediction, fault classifications are to be implemented
+Better neural architectures for AVO, rock property prediction, fault classifications are to be implemented.
+(Think Unet resnet or GAN).

 •	The tool is public with a GNU Lesser General Public License v3.0